KLA Digital Logo

 Step 6: Design Mitigation Measures.
 For each identified risk, propose specific measures, assess feasibility, evaluate residual risk after mitigation, document responsibility for implementation, and establish monitoring mechanisms.

-Steps 7-10: Document human oversight arrangements, establish complaint and redress mechanisms, obtain review and approval from legal counsel and organizational leadership, and notify the market surveillance authority after completion.
+Steps 7-9: Document human oversight arrangements, establish complaint and redress mechanisms, and obtain review and approval from legal counsel and organizational leadership.

 FRIA Examples by Industry